RimeyFTW/nuitinfo2016/README.md

 ## Synopsis

-Repository of a workshop to learn web game development with [PhaserJS](http://phaser.io/).
+Repository of a workshop developped during the "nuit de l'info 2016"

-The game to develop will be an [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) like.
+The game developped is a platform game

 ### Install